tus/tus-js-client/README.md

 With this config, when Upload is finished the connection will be put in keepAlive state, and can be immediately reused for another Upload (to the same server) without establishing new connections.
-Either side (client/server) can close unused connection at any time if it's configured to do so - it is up to Server or nodejs Agent to decide how long the connection will be held for reuse.
+Either side (client/server) can close unused connection at any time if it's configured to do so - it is up to Server or Node.js Agent to decide how long the connection will be held for reuse.

 It is worth to notice that in case of several simultaneous uploads there are still independent connections created up to the the Agent's `maxSockets` limit, so concurrent transfers are not affected with default setting of 'Infinity'.